 Are you ready to start a website?

-Domain name, Web hosting, Top-level Domains (TLD’s) are some basic terms for you to understand before starting your website.
+Domain names, Web hosting, and Top-level Domains (TLD’s) are some basic terms for you to understand before starting your website.

 Be seen.
 Be heard.
 Be present.